hugot/phpns/README.md

 ```

 This function will let me open the file in which the *App\Entity\Post* class is defined by typing
 `pvim 'App\Entity\Post'`.
-That is still a little too vermose for my liking though.
+That is still a little too verbose for my liking though.
 I prefer to type
 as little as possible, so let's add some autocompletion to this function!

 ```bash